IS supporter given life sentence for murdering UK lawmaker

 Amess, 69, had been a member of Parliament since 1983.
 He was pronounced dead at the scene after the stabbing.

-The slaying of Amess shook the nation, as lawmakers often meet directly with the public.
+The slaying of Amess shook the nation and prompted questions about security protection for lawmakers because they often meet directly with the public.
 It came five years after Labour Party lawmaker Jo Cox was shot and stabbed to death by a far-right extremist.